pyncz/keynav/README.md

 # keynav

 A little demo of keyboard-only navigation for React.
-Inspired by the menus in console games :D
+Inspired by the menu of console games :D

 - Hold shortcut
 - Navigate among the routes with `↑` and `↓`